DOCUMENTARY FILM SHINES BRIGHT LIGHT ON NEW YORK POKER

 Beyond the players and workers, Prince has also reached out to legal beagles including Professor Nelson Rose of Whittier Law School, and attorney/gambling law expert Chuck Humphrey.
 Royal Flush Entertainment has also made a beeline to the doors of reporters, in search of their varying motives.
 Prince has even knocked on the doors of politicians and police, trying to cajole them into being forthcoming about the reasons for their unpredictable enforcement actions.

-Rounding out the crowd of participants that has participated thus far I should mention is Erin Ness, who recently appeared on Poker Royale’s Battle of the Ages, Chris Fargis, who has just returned as a bracelet winner at a major tournament in Tunica, MS, and a diverse group of young professionals who get together for a monthly Poker Night party.
+Rounding out the crowd of participants that has participated thus far, I should mention, are Erin Ness, who recently appeared on Poker Royale’s Battle of the Ages, Chris Fargis, who has just returned as a bracelet winner at a major tournament in Tunica, MS, and a diverse group of young professionals who get together for a monthly Poker Night party.
 If I knew the location, I wouldn’t dare to disclose it!

 By day, Ms. Eolis is CEO of EOLIS International Group.
 A former advisor to Mayor Rudolph Giuliani and Governor Pataki, she is also Task Force Commander of Hope’s Champion, a disaster recovery personnel counseling program.
 Ms. Eolis also holds nine record-setting performances for a woman in major poker competition.